 What Has Ella's Family Said?

-The inquest followed tireless work from Ella's mother, Rosamund Kissi-Debrah, who had petitioned for years for it to go ahead.
-Following the coroner's ruling, she said was happy to finally have “justice” close to eight years after her daughter’s death.
+The results of the inquest in 2020 came as the result of years of tireless work from Ella's mother, Rosamund Adoo-Kissi-Debrah, who had petitioned for it to go ahead.
+Following the coroner's ruling in 2020, she said was happy to finally have “justice” close to eight years after her daughter’s death.
+(An initial inquest into Ella’s death took place in 2014, but the verdict was abandoned five years later).

 "We've got the justice for her which she so deserved,” she said, via BBC News.
 "But also it's about other children still, as we walk around our city with high levels of air pollution."

-"I think people need to understand when Ella was rushed into hospital, a lot of the time she was barely breathing,” said Kissi-Debrah, via BBC News.
+"I think people need to understand when Ella was rushed into hospital, a lot of the time she was barely breathing,” said Rosamund, via BBC News.
 "It was an emergency, cardiac arrest."

-Mayor Of London Sadiq Khan has responded to the “landmark” ruling, also acknowledging the relentless work of Ella’s mother, Rosamund.
+In December 2020, Mayor Of London Sadiq Khan responded to the “landmark” ruling, also acknowledging the relentless work of Ella’s mother, Rosamund.

 “Today must be a turning point so that other families do not have to suffer the same heartbreak as Ella’s family,” he said in a statement.
 “Toxic air pollution is a public health crisis, especially for our children, and the inquest underlined yet again the importance of pushing ahead with bold policies such as expanding the ultra low emission zone to inner London.